 Stick with budgeting tools and apps, even when they make you feel bad

 You downloaded an app like Spending Tracker or finally linked up all your accounts with one of our recommending budgeting tools.

 Feels good to take control of your finances, right?

-Don’t be surprised if you start to feel depressed once you start actually entering numbers about purchases, or seeing—in those neat, colored Mint graphs—how far off your budget you went.
+Don’t be surprised if you start to feel depressed once you start actually entering numbers about purchases, or seeing—in those neat, colored graphs—how far off your budget you went.